Inexpensive, easy-to-make fritters start with two base ingredients and make an endlessly customizable, protein-rich side or vegan entree.

 - Optional: ½ teaspoon spices like smoked paprika or ground cumin; 2-3 tablespoons grated red onion; 2-ish tablespoons chopped fresh herbs like dill or chives**

 Slice off the stem end of the zucchini and grate with a box or similar handheld grater or with the shredding disk of a food processor.
 Toss the shredded zucchini with ½ teaspoon salt and place in a colander and let drain for at least 10 minutes and up to 30 or so.
-Squeeze the excess moisture out.
+Squeeze the excess moisture out and transfer to a mixing bowl.
 (Tip: I like to wring the shredded zucchini out in a tea towel to remove the bulk of the excess liquid easily, but you could ball it up and squeeze with the aid of paper towels instead.
 See notes for more hints.)

-Stir ½ teaspoon salt and fresh pepper to taste (I use about ¼ teaspoon of pepper) into the drained zucchini along with the fresh herbs and spices if using.
+Stir the chickpea flour, ½ teaspoon salt, and fresh pepper to taste (I use about ¼ teaspoon of pepper) into the drained zucchini along with the fresh herbs and spices if using.
 (My go-to is a ½ teaspoon of ground cumin or smoked paprika.
 A little red onion is nice, too; just grate it as you do the zucchini.
 Remember that you can taste the batter to check for seasoning if you’d like to add more, as there are no eggs.)

 Check to see if you can form a patty in your hands.
 If the mixture seems wet and runny, you’ll want to add a little more flour (and try to squeeze out a little more moisture next time).
 If it’s too dry, add a tablespoon or two of water (and pat yourself on the back for strong hands!).